maxsonBraunLab/cutTag-pipeline/README.md

 1. Edit runtime configuration in the file `config.yml`:

-   - If using Singularity containers instead of Conda, specify the path to the folder containing the Singularity image files (.sif).
+   - If using Singularity/Apptainer containers instead of Conda, specify the path to the folder containing the Singularity image files (.sif).

    - Specify whether or not to trim adapters and filter out low-quality reads from raw reads to improve downstream alignment rate.
 You can decide based on adapter content in the sequencing core's FastQC reports.